-Other program revenue includes fees earned on a contractual basis for asset management and administration of HNEF LP (see Note 4).
-MHIC recognizes revenue from HNEF LP as the services are provided.
-In addition, other program revenue includes additional fees for services under programs administered by MHIC, which are received from unrelated third parties.
+In addition, the remaining other program revenue includes additional fees for services under housing programs administered by MHIC, which are received from unrelated third parties.
 This revenue is recorded on a monthly basis as the services are provided, and payment is expected within thirty days of billing.
-At December 31, 2021 and 2020, receivables related to the additional fees totaled \$23,374 and \$344,047, respectively and there were no contract liabilities.
+At December 31, 2022 and 2021, receivables related to the additional fees totaled \$46,099 and \$23,374, respectively and there were no contract liabilities.